gbote/CodePlatoon/curriculum/week-04/day3/dom-events.md

   </div>
 ```

-And import thing to notice in the code above is that we are passing an `event` object to our event listener.
+An important thing to notice in the code above is that we are passing an `event` object to our event listener.
 This is a reserved keyword object, that we have access to in our HTML file.
 We have to manually pass this value in, since we are calling our event listener ourselves in this case (as opposed to before when our event listener was autmatically called, and automatically passed an event object by the browser).

 ```javascript
 // scripts.js